TomaszWoloszyn983/spring-shopping-bot/README.md

 * **Java** - A powerful, versatile programming language widely used for building enterprise-grade applications, known for its reliability, portability, and strong community support.

-* **Spring** - A comprehensive Java framework used for building robust, high-performance applications, offering features like dependency injection, security, and support for web applications.
+* **Spring Framework** - A comprehensive Java framework used for building robust, high-performance applications, offering features like dependency injection, security, and support for web applications.

 * **H2 Database** - A lightweight, in-memory relational database often used in Java applications for development, testing, and rapid prototyping.
+Used lacally for developemnt.

 * **PostgreSQL Database** - A powerful, open-source relational database management system known for its advanced features, data integrity, and extensibility.
+Used at the Deplyment stage in Heroku.

 * **Hibernate** - An object-relational mapping (ORM) library for Java that simplifies database interactions by mapping Java classes to database tables.